maliByatzes/hotel-booking-system/README.md

 # Hotel Booking System

-A backend application for hotel booking system where guests can log bookings and will be assigned to appropriate rooms.
+A backend application for hotel booking system where guests can create bookings and will be assigned to appropriate rooms.
 Guests can register, login, logout, create a booking and so much more.

 ## Features

 - Guests can perform basic authentication which include registration, login, logout, refresh access token.
-- Guests when only logged can create a new booking, get a booking or update a booking.
+- Guests, when only logged in, can create a new booking, get a booking or update a booking.
 - Guests can get their account information only when logged in.

 ## Tech Stack